XL2248/DREGCN/README.md

 ## Citation

-If you find this project helps, please cite our paper :)
+If you find this project helps, please cite the following paper :)

 ```
 @misc{liang2020dependency,